Pull to refresh

-The exit landed into a worsening oil-market shock.
-Brent crude briefly hit $126 a barrel on April 30—a four-year wartime high—before closing near $114, driven by reports that US military commanders were pitching new air strikes against Iran and President Trump's decision to extend the naval blockade of Iranian ports.
-The Strait of Hormuz, ordinarily the passage for roughly 20% of global seaborne oil, is operating at approximately 5% of pre-conflict shipping volumes.
-Just days before the OPEC announcement, UAE central bank officials opened negotiations on a roughly $20 billion emergency dollar swap line with US Treasury Secretary Scott Bessent—a financial pivot toward Washington that analysts see as coordinated with, not incidental to, the cartel exit.
+Brent crude briefly hit $126 a barrel on April 30—a four-year wartime high—before closing near $114, driven by reports of military commanders proposing new air strikes against Iran and Trump's naval blockade extension.
+The Strait of Hormuz, ordinarily the passage for roughly 20% of global seaborne oil, is now at roughly 5% of pre-conflict volumes.
+Days before the announcement, UAE central bank officials opened negotiations on a roughly $20 billion emergency dollar swap with Treasury Secretary Scott Bessent—a move analysts view as coordinated with the exit.

 Why it matters